-Marketing strategy is a section of your business plan that outlines your overall game plan for how you'll find and attract clients or customers to your business.
+Marketing strategy is the section of your business plan that outlines your overall game plan for finding clients and customers for your business.
 Sometimes marketing strategy is confused with a marketing plan, but they are different.

-When is a Marketing Strategy Developed?
+When Is a Marketing Strategy Developed?

-You can't effectively market without understanding how your business fits into the marketplace, your competition, how you'll compete, and what you need to achieve (i.e. sales numbers) to reach your financial goals.
+You can't effectively market your home business without understanding how it fits into the marketplace, your competition, how you'll compete, and what you need to achieve (i.e. sales numbers) to reach your financial goals.

 Like a business plan, marketing strategies can be fluid, changing as needed to improve your results.
 Once your business is operational, you'll need to assess and adjust your marketing strategy from time to time to account for changing market conditions, shifts in demand, and other factors that impact your sales, as a result of your market research activities and performance of your business.